hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The hinTS algorithm is a threshold signature scheme that is able to measure double precision distributions of weight across nodes.
 The complicating factor with hinTS is that during an address book change over, a recursive proof needs to be constructed to prove that the new roster is a descendent of the original genesis roster.
-Validation of this recursive proof proved too expensive for EVM smart contracts, even with EC curve precompiles.
+Validation of this recursive proof proved too expensive for EVM smart contracts, even with elliptic curve precompiles.

 #### TSS Bootstrap Process